Tuti Indra Malaon: Film career

 Malaon made her feature-film debut in Teguh Karya's 1971 work Wadjah Seorang Laki-laki (Ballad of a Man).
 In 1973 she had her third child, Ridha, and appeared in Kawin Lari (Elope).
 This was followed by Perkawinan Semusim (A Season's Marriage) three years later.
 In 1979 she was diagnosed with Hepatitis B. In 1982 she appeared in Neraca Kasih (Love's Scale).

 Maloan's husband died after being struck by a bus in October 1985; at the time he was head judge of the Bogor city court.
 The following year, Maloan starred in Karya's 1986 film Ibunda (Mother), as the mother.
 For this role she won her first Citra Award for Best Leading Actress at the 1986 Indonesian Film Festival.
 This was followed by Cintaku di Rumah Susun (My Love at the House) in 1987.
 That October she was chosen as a member of the People's Consultative Assembly, representing artists and creative workers.
 She was only told of her appointment two weeks before her inauguration.

 Malaon received treatment for internal bleeding resulting from liver troubles in January 1989, from which she seemingly recovered fully.
-However, on 15 September 1989 she was checked into Dr. Mintohardjo Hospital, once again for internal bleeding, and died five days later.
+However, on 15 September 1989, she was checked into Dr. Mintohardjo Hospital in Bendungan Hilir, Tanah Abang, once again for internal bleeding, and died five days later.
 At the time of her death, she was working for Matra magazine and ran Piranti Esa Nusa, a public relations firm, out of her home.

 She was buried in Karet Bivak Cemetery, beside her husband.

 Maloan's last film, Pacar Ketinggalan Kereta (Lover Left by the Train), which had begun production in 1988, was released that October.
 For her work, she posthumously received a Citra Award for Best Leading Actress.
 Her position at the People's Consultative Assembly was filled by Rae Sita Supit in August 1991.
 At the 2010 Indonesian Film Festival she received a lifetime achievement award for her acting.